-TRUSTED BY OVER 65,000+ CUSTOMERS
+TRUSTED BY OVER 82,000 GROWING BUMPS

 How to Prepare for Breastfeeding During Pregnancy

-Breastfeeding is a beautiful and natural way to nourish your baby—but let’s be honest, it doesn’t always come naturally.
+Breastfeeding is a beautiful and natural way to nourish your baby, but let’s be honest, it doesn’t always come naturally.
 From sore nipples to wondering if your baby’s getting enough milk, it can be a rollercoaster.

 That’s why preparing before baby arrives can make all the difference.
 The good news?
 You don’t need to have it all figured out.
 A few thoughtful steps now can help you start your feeding journey feeling calm, confident, and comfortable.